davefp/handsome/README.md

 # Getting Started

+## Prerequisites

+You will need *ruby* and *npm* installed before you can do anything.

+You'll also need *redis* installed.
+[Read the quickstart guide to get going quickly](http://redis.io/topics/quickstart).

+## Installation and setup

 Clone this repository (or fork it and then clone).

 Install ruby dependencies:

 `$ bundle`

-You'll also need redis installed.
-[Read the quickstart guide to get going quickly](http://redis.io/topics/quickstart).
+Install js dependencies:

+`$ npm install`

 Start your Handsome server:

 `$ foreman start`

+Wait a short while for the ruby server to start and webpack to build your js bundle.

-Now visit http://localhost:9292 to see the default dashboard.
+Now visit http://localhost:5000 to see the default dashboard.

 Hooray!
 You're running Handsome.

 ## A bit more detail

-For simplicity's sake, Handsome provides a `Procfile` to use in development that starts and manages the ruby server and redis with a single command.
+For simplicity's sake, Handsome provides a `Procfile` to use in development that starts and starts the ruby server, webpack, and redis with a single command.

-The ruby server is a modular Sinatra app, so you can start it on its own with a simple:

-`$ rackup`

-Similarly, you can get redis going by running:

-`$ redis-server`

 **Note**: Handsome only supports redis' default configuration right now, so it can't connect to a remote instance or a local server running on a port other than 6379.
 This will be fixed soon!